 Do you have hiking or camping on your agenda?
-Mapping out your wilderness nutrition needs is important: There's plenty to consider besides simply grabbing an energy bar or a bottle of water.
+Then mapping out your wilderness nutrition needs is important!
+There's plenty to consider besides simply grabbing an energy bar or a bottle of water.
 Follow these tips to ensure you have a nourishing and safe food experience on your next outdoor adventure.

 Your food and water needs are generally higher than usual on activity-based excursions.
 Pay extra special attention to packing plenty of fluids for hot weather adventures.
 Some other key considerations before your hiking or camping trip include: